wakatara/harsh/CONTRIBUTING.md

 ### Bug reports

 A bug is a _demonstrable problem_ that is caused by the code in the repository.
-Good bug reports are extremely helpful - thank you!
+Good bug reports are extremely helpful.

 Guidelines for bug reports: